 The other big component of No-Gi is the leglock game.
 Professor Jubera to train with World Cup Sambo Champion Jessey Bouchard when starting his Judo and Jiu-Jitsu journey.
-Jessey and others inspired Matt to embrace the leglock game where his instructor Xande Ribeiro isn’t as known for it.
+Jessey and others inspired Matt to embrace the leglock game.
 As such our academy allows heel hooks and other leglocks in no-gi training at blue belt and above.

 The modern leglock game in nuanced with many positions as intricate as the guard positions of BJJ, some of the ones you will learn are:

 - Single Leg X (anaconda/irimi ashi): this is a common entrance position to exposing the heel (usually finished in outside ashi), sweeping or moving to other guards and leg entanglements such as the modified x, x guard, reverse x, 50/50 or backside 50/50.

 - Outside Ashi: This is a common finishing position for the outside heel hook, not a good place for exposing the heel hook as it can expose your back.

 - Cross Ashi (Inside Sangaku/saddle): This is a common position from to setup and finish the inside heel hook, if they defend the heel hook you will often find yourself transitioning to the back

 - 50/50: A great place for maintaining control of your opponent and finishing the inside heel hook.
 Harder for your opponent to escape than cross ashi, but can leave you more exposed to the heel hook yourself.

 - Backside 50/50: a great place for finishing the heel hook.
 Can get to this position from X-Guard and K-Guard.
 You can transition to outside sangaku or 50/50 as well